ssmirr/appdev-chapters/minimal-javascript.md

 ### The jQuery function

+jQuery is an incredibly useful library, and gives us access to a massive ecosystem of plugins; but basically, the way we use it starts out in just one way: by calling the `jQuery()` function[^official_docs].

-Our primary entrypoint into the utility of the library is one function: `jQuery()`.
-Let me point out right away the [the official jQuery documentation](https://api.jquery.com/jquery/){:target="_blank} is quite good, so you should refer to it often.
+[^official_docs]: Let me point out right away the [the official jQuery documentation](https://api.jquery.com/jquery/){:target="_blank} is quite good, so you should refer to it often.

 The `jQuery()` function is sort of like the `document.getElementsByTag()`, `document.getElementsByClassName()`, `document.getElementByID()`, etc, functions that we met earlier — but all wrapped into one.
 You pass in any CSS selector (as a string) as an argument, and `jQuery()` will return an array of matching elements.
 Try this in the JS console: